joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 What this means, practically, is that the WidgetDashboardViewModel's widgetsAvailable get function will run if the length property of the WidgetModel.List changes (i.e., an item is added to or removed from WidgetModel.List).

-#Understanding The Scope Chain in CanJS
+##Understanding The Scope Chain in CanJS
 CanJS makes use of a hierarchical scope chain to pass information between objects in an application.
 Understanding how the scope chain works is essential to understanding how to build CanJS applications.

-##Scope
+###Scope
 Like many other JS frameworks, CanJS makes use of an observable scope object (a can.Map, to be specific) to share values between a can.Component, and it's view template.
-There are several ways to define a scope for a can.Component:
+There are several ways to define a scope for a can.Component, including:

 - Direct,
 - ViewModel, and
 - Inherited

-Both the Direct, and ViewModel methods are component-specific scopes.
+Both the Direct and ViewModel methods are component-specific scopes.
 They belong to the component, as a distinct, encapsulated entity.
 Both require that you include a `scope` property on the can.Component.

-###Direct
+####Direct
 To directly define the scope of your can.Component, you provide the implementation of the scope as an anonymous object literal, as follows:

 	can.Component.extend({